weiserlab/ambuj/position.md

 ## National University of Singapore
 National University of Singapore is consistently ranked among the leading universities of the world.
-The computer science department (in particular) is exceptionally regarded among the topmost departments (in CS) of the world [US News](https://www.usnews.com/education/best-global-universities/computer-science) [QS Ranking](https://www.topuniversities.com/university-rankings/university-subject-rankings/2022/computer-science-information-systems) [CSRankings](https://csrankings.org/).
-Nonetheless, please consider any ranking with high degree of skepticism, and make an overall reasonable assesment while making a decision about your career.
+The computer science department (in particular) is exceptionally regarded among the topmost departments (in CS) of the world: [US News](https://www.usnews.com/education/best-global-universities/computer-science), [QS Ranking](https://www.topuniversities.com/university-rankings/university-subject-rankings/2022/computer-science-information-systems), [CSRankings](https://csrankings.org/).
+Nonetheless, please consider any ranking with a very high degree of skepticism, and make an overall reasonable assesment while making a decision about your career.

 ## How to apply?